litentry/litentry-docs/README.md

-# LitentryDocs
+# Litentry Documentation

-This is the repo to store Litentry Documentation
+This is the repo to store technical documentation and wiki of[Litentry](https://www.litentry.com/).

 Live site on [https://docs.litentry.com/](https://docs.litentry.com/)